AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover-styling.md

 ---
 # Styling [!DNL Popover] Elements

-The [!DNL storefront popover](storefront-popover.md) always displays the product `name` and `price`, and the selection of fields is not configurable.
+The [[!DNL storefront popover]](storefront-popover.md) always displays the product `name` and `price`, and the selection of fields is not configurable.
 However, [!DNL popover] elements can be styled using CSS classes.
 For example, the following declarations change the background color of the [!DNL popover] container and footer.

 ```css
 .livesearch.popover-container {